6 of the best red light torches for astronomy, 2024

 A good red torch is an astronomer's best friend, enabling you to find your way or check a star chart without ruining your night vision.

-Most amateur astronomers know the value of preserving one's night vision, or 'dark-adapted' vision as it's also known.
+Most amateur astronomers know the value of preserving one's night vision, or 'dark-adapted' vision as it's also known, and this is where red light torches come into play.

 Our eyes have evolved to be able to adapt to darkness, enabling us to see more clearly once the Sun goes down.